invenia/blog/_posts/JuliaLangFeatures.md

 String isa Type{<:AbstractString} = true
 ```

-We can dispatch on `Type{T}` and have it resolved at compile time
+We can dispatch on `Type{T}` and have it resolved at compile time.

-### Trait Type
+#### Trait Type

-This is the type that is used to make having the particular trait.
+This is the type that is used to attribute a particular trait.

-In this exanmple we will consider a trait that highlights the properties of a type for statistical modeling.
+In the following example we will consider a trait that highlights the properties of a type for statistical modeling.
-Like MLJ's Sci-type, or StatsModel's schema.
+This is similar to the MLJ Sci-type, or the StatsModel schema.

 ```julia
 abstract type StatQualia end